MovementDAO/Greenpoint/Decentraland/Greenpoint-Terraform.md

 # Greenpoint and Decentraland's Terraform

-Greenpoint is a virtual headquarter for decentralized collaboration.
-It allows people from all around the world to connect and create across borders and cultures.
-Organized as a Decentralized Autonomous Organization (DAO), The Movement allows anyone to take part in its development and governance.
-The Movement is a pioneering organization and movement for the advancement of decentralized grassroots activity worldwide.
+Greenpoint is The Movement's virtual headquarter for decentralized collaboration.
+It encourages people from all around the world to connect and create across borders and cultures.
+Organized as a decentralized and autonomous organization (DAO), The Movement allows anyone to take part in its development and governance.

-To establish a common ground and place that is based on the vision of decentralization and borderless collaboration, Greenpoint will be built in [Decentraland](https://decentraland.org/) — a cutting-edge decentralized open VR world on the Ethereum platform.
+To establish a common ground and place that is based on the vision of decentralization and borderless collaboration, Greenpoint will be built in [Decentraland](https://decentraland.org/), a cutting-edge decentralized open VR world on the Ethereum platform.

-In addition to The Movement Token (MVT), LAND in the Decentraland Terraform Event has been secured by The Movement's initial creator as a gift to all Movement participants of the presence and the future.
-It is meant for people to build upon, to make friends and collaborate, to connect and create.
-Build valuable decentralized networks based on trust and friendship.
+LAND in the Decentraland Terraform Event Greenpoint has been secured both by the initial creator of The Movement, as well as the community.
+This land is meant for people to build upon, to make friends and collaborate — to connect and create.
+Build valuable networks based on trust and friendship.

 * * *